Rocket-CDS/RocketDirectoryAPI/Documentation/MenuManipulator.md

 ## DetailURL()

-The detail URL will not normally contain the "catid" parameter.
+The detail URL will not normally contain the categoryid parameter.
 To avoid adding this to the URL you can pass *null* as the categoryData.
 ```
 @DetailUrl(moduleData.DetailPageTabId(), articleData, null)
 ```